Syno: Structured Synthesis for Neural Operators: Conclusions

 \section{Conclusions}

-This paper advocates the paradigm of neural operator synthesis, which automatically discovers novel NN operators with good accuracy and performance.
-A practical framework named \sys has also been implemented, using a rich set of fine-grained primitives to construct operators, applying canonicalization to eliminate redundancy, guided by a distance metric to improve synthesis efficiency. \sys is able to discover better NN operators than existing ones on various models, with higher performance and minor accuracy loss.
+This paper advocates the paradigm of neural operator synthesis, which automatically discovers novel NN operators with good inference accuracy and/or execution speed.
+A practical framework named \sys has been implemented, using a rich set of fine-grained primitives to construct operators, applying canonicalization to eliminate redundancy, and guided by a novel operator shape distance metric to improve synthesis efficiency. \sys is able to discover better NN operators than existing ones on various models, with higher execution performance and minor accuracy loss.